shorepine/amy/README.md

  * Biquad low-pass, bandpass or hi-pass filters with cutoff and resonance, can be assigned to any oscillator
  * An additive partial synthesizer with an analysis front end to play back long strings of breakpoint-based sine waves, including amplitude modulated noise
  * Oscillators can be specified by frequency in floating point or midi note
- * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance
+ * Each oscillator has 3 breakpoint generators, which can modify any combination of amplitude, frequency, duty, filter cutoff, feedback or resonance over time
  * Each oscillator can also act as an modulator to modify any combination of parameters of another oscillator, for example, a bass drum can be indicated via a half phase sine wave at 0.25Hz modulating the frequency of another sine wave.
  * Control of overall gain and 3-band parametric EQ
  * Built in patches for PCM, FM and partials
+ * Built-in clock for short term sequencing of events
+ * Can use multi-core (including on ESP32 multicontrollers) for rendering if available

  The FM synthesizer in AMY is especially well-loved and as close to a real DX7 as you can get in floating point.
 We provide a Python library, `fm.py` that can convert any DX7 patch into AMY setup commands, and also a pure-Python implementation of the AMY FM synthesizer in `dx7_simulator.py`.